MuizZer07/Data-Generator/README.md

 $ python main.py
 ```

-It will take one input asking for how many rows to generate in the first line.
+It will take one input asking for how many rows to generate. e.g. 500000000 person's profile to generate.

 **Thank You**